 If you like to gamble and you’ve won more than you’ve lost during the year, take a gambling vacation.
 If you lose no more than your total winnings for the year, your losses will be made up by your tax savings since they’re deductible against your gambling winnings.
 If you don’t lose, you won’t save on taxes, but you’ll have even more winnings.
 Either way, you’re ahead.

-Note: Under the American Taxpayer Relief Act passed on January 1, 2013, there was one provision (the so-called "Pease Provision") that limits the amount of itemized deductions that high income taxpayers can claim.
-Under the new law, certain limitations on claiming deductions kick in for taxpayers with AGI levels above $300,000 for joint filers and $250,000 for individuals.
+Note: Under the American Taxpayer Relief Act, there was one provision (the so-called "Pease Provision") that limits the amount of itemized deductions that high income taxpayers can claim.
+Certain limitations on claiming deductions kick in for taxpayers with AGI levels above $300,000 for joint filers and $250,000 for individuals.